I recently attended a seminar on HR and leadership’s role in social change. One statistic really struck me:

 “Australian employees are losing $1.3 billion annually as a result of violence against women according to estimates.”

 This has stimulated my thinking about the areas where good leadership and human resource practices can influence social change as well as effectively engage and motivate employees within a great workplace.

-Here is a snapshot of four areas where organisations can positively influence social change:
+The following is a snapshot of four areas where organisations can positively influence social change

 Harrison Human Resources’ online human resource training, HHR Learn provides a Prevention of Discrimination and Harassment course which is a useful education tool that has the potential for societal change.
 The course educates employees about discrimination and workplace law so employees are:

 - Able to identify unlawful behaviours in the workplace;

 - Aware of their own responsibilities regarding workplace behaviour; and

 - Able to identify what to do if they encounter sexual harassment, discrimination or workplace harassment.

 It’s one thing to have policies that support equity in the workplace, however it is also a leader’s responsibility to ensure the workplace culture supports those policies.
 Two areas that exemplify this are parental leave and flexible working practices:

 Equal access to parental leave – The culture of an organisation is often a stumbling block for people to apply and take parental leave.
 Human Resource management can shape the internal culture of an organisation to promote and support parents taking parental leave making a positive impact to society and employee wellbeing.